Skip to main content

 • AI-assisted drafting

-• Keeping one journey tied to the right design or delivery context
+• Keeping one journey tied to the right import, design, or delivery context

 They do not replace workspace-level integrations.
 They refine them for one specific journey.
 Think of it this way: